shuwariafrica/world/docs/_docs/modules/common/formatting.md

 # Formatting

-The [[africa.shuwari.format.Formatter]] trait provides a generic interface for converting types to string representations.
+The [[world.format.Formatter]] trait provides a generic interface for converting types to string representations.

 ## The Formatter Trait